jcspigler2010/f5-pua/README.md

 You will be prompted for IP addresses for 5 services:

-1. WebSSH Proxy - This IP address may not be shared with any other IP on the BIG-IP.
-This will be the only service with this restriction.
+1. WebSSH Proxy - This IP may be shared with other IPs on the BIG-IP system if the protocol/port (tcp/2222) do not conflict.
 This proxy is ultimately called by the APM web top.
 It’s also important to note that SNAT may not be used on this virtual server. (webssh_proxy)

 2. RADIUS Proxy – This runs the RADIUS Ephemeral Authentication Service.
 This IP may be shared with other IPs on the BIG-IP system if the protocol/port (udp/1812) do not conflict. (radius_proxy)